Skip to content

 inverse_dynamics_control

-Then, we need to create a node that computes the non-linear dynamics cancellation based on the desired joint accelerations (\(\ddot{\mathbf{q}}_d\)) and the current joint state (\(\mathbf{q}, \dot{\mathbf{q}}\)).
-Then, the commanded joint torques computed with the inverse dynamics controller are given by
+Then, we need to create a node that computes non-linear dynamics cancellation based on the desired joint accelerations (\(\ddot{\mathbf{q}}_d\)) and the current joint state (\(\mathbf{q}, \dot{\mathbf{q}}\)).
+The commanded joint torques computed with the inverse dynamics controller are given by:

 \[ \boldsymbol{\tau} = \mathbf{M}(\mathbf{q}) \cdot \ddot{\mathbf{q}}_d + \underbrace{\mathbf{C} (\mathbf{q}, \dot{\mathbf{q}}) \cdot \dot{\mathbf{q}} + \mathbf{F}_b \cdot \dot{\mathbf{q}} + \mathbf{g}}_{\mathbf{n}(\mathbf{q}, \dot{\mathbf{q}})} \]